oracle-devrel/devo.tutorials/matamo-with-oci-mds.md

 ![Matamo dashboard with a halfway-finished progress bar](assets/matamo-progress-bar.webp)

-It’s important to use the right connector/adapter: `MYSQLI`.
+t’s important to use the right connector/adapter: MYSQLI.

 Then we follow the wizard and enter the required information.